taliaora/Oxford-project-snapshot/README.md

 # Oxford-project-snapshot
-Here are some code snippets that I wrote.
+Here are some code snippets that I wrote/adapted to my projects.
 Enjoy! :)